Regularization of the Factorization Method with Applications to Inverse Scattering: Applications to Inverse Scattering

 \subsection{An example with far-field measurements}

 We will now consider the inverse shape problem of reconstructing an isotropic scatterer using far-field measurements.
-This problem has been studied by main researchers with many interesting reconstruction methods for e.g. \cite{BaoLi,GLSM,FMiso}.
-Here we will apply Theorem \ref{reg-range-lemma} to solve the inverse shape problem as well as provided some numerical examples.
+This problem has been studied by {many} researchers with many interesting reconstruction methods for e.g. \cite{BaoLi,GLSM,FMiso}.
+Here we will apply Theorem \ref{reg-range-lemma} to solve the inverse shape problem as well as {provide} some numerical examples.
 The classical factorization method was studied for this problem in \cite{FMiso}.

 To begin, let $D \subset \R^m$ (for $m=2$ or 3) denote the unknown inhomogeneous isotropic scattering region with Lipschitz boundary.
 Here we assume that the incident plane wave given by $u^i(x)=\text{e}^{\text{i}kx\cdot d}$ is used to illuminate the scatterer where $d \in \mathbb{S}=\text{unit sphere/circle}$.
 The parameter $k>0$ denotes that wave number.
 The incident plane wave's interaction with the scatterer $D$ results in the radiating scattered field $u^s(x,d)$ that satisfies